Are you considering selling your website and want to know how much you may be able to get for it when you sell?

 Website buyers typically pay a multiple of earnings for a website.
 That is they pay a multiplication of how much net profit the website makes per year.

-For example if your website makes $100,000 per year.
-A buyer may adopt an earnings multiple of 1.5X thus they will offer you $150,000 for the website.
+For example, if your website makes $100,000 per year.
+A buyer may adopt an earnings multiple of 2X thus they will offer you $200,000 for the website.

-Below is a list of items that will lower the risk of a website and thus attract a higher multiple offer from buyers:
+Below is a list of items that will lower the risk of a website and thus attract a higher multiple offers from buyers:

 - Increasing growth